slaclab/rogue/Readme_zeromq.txt

-Getting roque working on the RCE:
+Compiling zeromq:

 ----------------------------------------------------------
 Required Packages
 ----------------------------------------------------------
+A recent version of autoconf is required.
+This version is not available on rhel6.
+A recent version of autoconf is installed at slac at:

+/afs/slac.stanford.edu/g/reseng/vol11/autoconf/autoconf-2.69

+You need to either install autoconf, the the above version or download it and compile it on your own.

+For archlinux on the RCE:
 pacman -S autoconf automake pkg-config git

 ----------------------------------------------------------
 Install and compile libzeromq, czmq & zyre
 ----------------------------------------------------------
+Choose your install path for zeromq, with a src and python library directory.
+For example on the RCE:

-mkdir /mnt/host/zeromq
+mkdir /mnt/host/zeromq/
-mkdir /mnt/host/zeromq/python
+mkdir /mnt/host/zeromq/python/
-mkdir /mnt/host/zeromq/src
+mkdir /mnt/host/zeromq/src/
-cd /mnt/host/zeromq/src
+cd /mnt/host/zeromq/src/

 git clone https://github.com/zeromq/libzmq.git
 cd libzmq